padpadpadpad/multiskan_skyhigh_od_pipeline/README.md

     - At ~Line 137 there is a section that allows you to remove wells that have biologically implausible signal.
 This could mean a massive spike in the OD reading that will likely result in poor modelling.
 If you have enough replicates, you should be able to afford to lose a couple of wells that are perhaps behaving badly.
 You need to input the IDs of the wells that are to be removed.
     - At ~Line 196 there is a check to see if the number of rows for the output is as expected.
 If not need to do some troubleshooting!
     - From ~Line 210 to ~Line 306, a for loop creates a pdfs of each plate with the estimated growth metrics placed on top of the raw data.
 This code currently needs a lot of editing to make sure your grouping variables are correct.
 It currently assumes you have different runs and temperatures within runs.
+- **04_analyse_growthmodels.R**:
+    - Need to make sure you are reading in the right files.
+You may want to split up the column named `file` into the different treatments.
+This can be done using **tidyr::separate()**.
+If you do this, you may want to change the variables in `groupings` to reflect this.
+    - You can set the method for calculating blanks to either `blank_median` or `well_specific`.
+It is `blank_median` by default, which takes all the blanks per plate and calculates the median and sd of `raw_absorbance`.
+If there are any contaminated blanks you should check WHY and remove them.
+The `well_specific` method calculates the mean `raw_absorbance` from the first three time points of each well, representing a well-specific blank.
+This is based on guidance from [Atolia (2020) mBio](https://journals.asm.org/doi/10.1128/mbio.01378-20).
+Using the first few timepoints to subtract was used by [Govers (2024) Cell Systems](https://www.cell.com/cell-systems/fulltext/S2405-4712(23)00331-9).
+This method relies on cultures not yet reaching their detectable range.
+    - Set how often the plate reader was taking measurements (assumed to be ubiquitous across all runs).
+Sets window width as number of measurements in 1 hour.
+    - At ~Line 137 there is a section that allows you to remove wells that have biologically implausible signal.
+This could mean a massive spike in the OD reading that will likely result in poor modelling.
+If you have enough replicates, you should be able to afford to lose a couple of wells that are perhaps behaving badly.
+You need to input the IDs of the wells that are to be removed.
+    - From ~Line 420, a for loop creates a pdfs of each plate with the estimated growth curves placed on top of the raw data.
+This code currently needs a lot of editing to make sure your grouping variables are correct.
+It currently assumes you have different runs and temperatures within runs.

 ## Individual scripts